atom/github/PULL_REQUEST_TEMPLATE.md

+**Please be sure to read the [contributor's guide to the GitHub package](https://github.com/atom/github/blob/master/CONTRIBUTING.md) before submitting any pull requests.**

 ### Requirements

 * Filling out the template is required.
 Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion.